mmwillet/TTS.cpp/examples/server/README.md

     (OPTIONAL) The local path to the PEM encoded ssl private key.
 --host (-h):
     (OPTIONAL) the hostname of the server.
 Defaults to '127.0.0.1'.
+--voice (-v):
+    (OPTIONAL) the default voice to use when generating audio.
+Only used with applicable models.
 ```

 Important configuration here includes `--n-parallelism` which describes how may models for asynchronous processing and `--model-path` which describes from where to load the model locally.